-- 1.1 "Adjudication points": means the points referred to in the Preferential Procurement Regulations, 2017 and the Preferential Procurement section of this policy also referred to as "evaluation points". - 1.2 "Asset": means a tangible or intangible resource capable of ownership. - 1.3 "Bidder": means any person submitting a competitive bid or a quotation. - 1.4 "Broad-Based Black Economic Empowerment (BBBEE) Act": means the Broad-Based Black Economic Empowerment Act, 53 of 2003 and Codes of Good Practice pertaining thereto. - 1.5 "Capital Asset": means: any immovable asset such as land, property or buildings; or any movable asset that can be used continuously or repeatedly for more than one year in the production or supply of goods or services, for rental to others or for administrative purposes, and from which future benefit can be derived, such as plant, machinery and equipment. - 1.6 "Municipality": means the municipality of the Greater Letaba Municipality or any person(s) or committee delegated with the authority to act on its behalf. - 1.7 "Municipality Manager": means the Accounting Officer as defined in the Municipal Finance Management Act. - 1.8 "Closing Time": means the time and day specified in the bid documents for the receipt of bids. - 1.9 "Competitive Bidding Process": means a competitive bidding process referred to in Regulation 12 (1) (d) of the Supply Chain Management Regulations. - 1.10 "Competitive Bid": means a bid in terms of a competitive bidding process. - 1.11 "Community Based Vendor": means a supplier of goods, services and/or construction works who resides in a target area or community, who meets the criteria for community based vendors as determined by the Accounting Officer from time to time, and who is registered as such on the Municipality Supplier Database or National Treasury Central Supplier database (CSD). - 1.12 "Construction Industry Development Board (CIDB) Act": means the Construction Industry Development Board Act, 38 of 2000 and includes the regulations pertaining thereto. - 1.13 "Construction Works": means any work in connection with: the erection, maintenance, alteration, renovation, repair, demolition or dismantling of or addition to a building or any similar structure; the installation, erection, dismantling or maintenance of a fixed plant; the construction, maintenance, demolition or dismantling of any bridge, dam, canal, road, railway, sewer or water reticulation system or any similar civil engineering structure; or the moving of earth, clearing of land, the making of an excavation, piling or any similar type of work.
+- Adjudication points: means the points referred to in the Preferential Procurement Regulations 2022 and the Preferential Procurement section of this policy also referred to as "evaluation points".
+Asset: means a toppile or interval. - Asset: means a tangible or intangible resource capable of ownership.
+Bidder: means any porcean automitie - 1.3 Bidder: means any person submitting a competitive bid or a quotation.
+1.4 Bulletin Board: means an all the second second - Bulletin Board: means an electronic method of obtaining bids or quotations.
+Displays on website and notice boards.
+Capital Asset: means: ony immerced bits - 1.5 Capital Asset: means: any immovable asset such as land, property or buildings; or any movable asset that can be used continuously or repeatedly for more than one year in the production or supply of goods or services, for rental to others or for administrative purposes, and from which future benefit can be derived, such as plant, machinery and equipment.
+1.6 Municipality means the production of the production of - Municipality: means the municipality of the Greater Letaba Municipality or any person(s) or committee delegated with the authority to act on its behalf.
+Municipality Manager: means the Accounting Official Control - 1.7 Municipality Manager: means the Accounting Officer as defined in the Municipal Finance Management Act.
+1.8 Closing Time means the time of the Municipal time means the time. - Closing Time means the time and day specified in the bid documents for the receipt of bids.
+Competitive Bidding Data - 1.9 Competitive Bidding Process: means a competitive bidding process referred to in Regulation 12 (1) (d) of the Supply Chain Management Regulations. - 1.10 Competitive Bid: means a bid in terms of a competitive bidding process. - 1.11 Community Based Vendor: means a supplier of goods, services and/or construction works who resides in a target area or community, who meets the criteria for community-based vendors as determined by the Accounting Officer from time to time, and who is registered as such on the Municipality Supplier Database or National Treasury Central Supplier database (CSD).
+1.12 Construction Industry Davalage and a supplicer of a supplicer of the supplicer of the - 1.12 Construction Industry Development Board (CIDB) Act: means the Construction Industry Development Board Act, 38 of 2000 and includes the regulations pertaining thereto.
+1.13 Construction Worker, means - I.13 Construction Works: means any work in connection with: the erection, maintenance, alteration, renovation, repair, demolition or dismantling of or addition to a building or any similar structure; the installation, erection, dismantling or maintenance of a fixed plant; the construction, maintenance, demolition or dismantling of any bridge, dam, canal, road, railway, sewer or water reticulation system or any similar civil engineering structure; orthe moving of earth, clearing of land, the making of an excavation, piling or any similar type of work.